Mehmed Reshid: Biography

-Reshid was born on 8 February 1873 to a Circassian family; due to increasing Russian persecution, he left with his family for the Ottoman Empire in 1874.
+Reshid was born on 8 February 1873 to a Tatar-Circassian family; due to increasing Russian persecution, he left with his family for the Ottoman Empire in 1874.

-He enrolled in the Imperial Military School of Medicine at the capital, Dersaadet, and was one of the founders of the Committee of Union and Progress (CUP).
+He enrolled in the Imperial Military School of Medicine at the capital, and was one of the founders of the Committee of Union and Progress (CUP).
 In 1894, Reshid was employed as an assistant to the German professor Düring Pasha at the Haydarpaşa hospital.
+In 1897 he was arrested by the police for his politics.
+He was tried in the Taşkışla Military Court and exiled to Tripoli in Libya with 77 others.
+There he served as a doctor in Tripoli until he returned to Constantiniople following the 1908 revolution.

-When his links to the CUP were discovered by police in 1897 he was exiled to Libya. where he served as a doctor in Tripoli until 1908.
-When he returned to Constantinople (today Istanbul) and got promoted to Adjudant Major, he worked as a military doctor for some months but resigned from his position in the Ottoman military the following year on the 20 August 1909.
-He then pursued a career in state administration that on the 9 October 1909 took him as a Kaymakam to İstanköy and in February 1910 he was promoted to Mutasarrıf in Hums, Tripolis, where he worked until his removal in June 1911.
+When he returned to Constantinople and got promoted to Adjudant Major, he worked as a military doctor for some months but resigned from his position in the Ottoman military the following year on the 20 August 1909.
+He then pursued a career in state administration that on the 9 October 1909 took him as a Kaymakam to İstanköy (Kos) and in February 1910 he was promoted to Mutasarrıf in Homs, where he worked until his removal in June 1911.
 From Tripoli his career led him as a Mutasarrıf to Kozan, Lazistan and Karesi before he was named Vali of Diyarbekir on the 13 August 1914.